“Just because I’m paranoid,

 “The New Testament includes several passages that warn against false teachers and express frustration that the earliest Christian communities are so easily taken in by lies.
 That this has been an ongoing problem since the beginning, for almost 2,000 years, makes me almost suspect that the people who are attracted to Christianity tend to be people who are attracted to any old nonsense that makes them feel like they have been given privileged knowledge” (a friend’s introduction to an article on Christians and QAnon)

 “You have the right to your own beliefs but not to your own facts” (a friend on the phone)

 As mentioned earlier, I do not care if someone quibbles about the validity of any given conspiracy theory listed above.
 And, while I’m making concessions, readers can cite the Steel Dossier as a Democratic conspiracy theory.
 Not a Democrat, I’m a man without a party.
-No, it’s not a particular theory that interests me.
-What strikes me as problematic is the trend among Christians who cling to conspiracy theories.
+No, it’s not a particular conspiracy theory that interests me.
+What strikes me as problematic is the trend among Christians to cling to conspiracy theories.
 The inclination smacks of a population who have found themselves fighting a losing battle and are seeking out any ground that they can call their own because in some way it protects their interests.